 It’s good to know what you value or think important, but to value art for example, is an opinion that can vary and may change.
-Values are qualities that are universally accepted and unchanging.
+Core values are qualities that are universally accepted and unchanging.
 Many are based on respect and responsibility for ourselves and for others.

-Browse the values mentioned on these sites and select those that are most important to you.
+Find examples of values at the websites below, and select those that are most important to you.

 - Character Counts Six Pillars of Character